 The new year brings many opportunities for change, whether starting a new diet or setting goals for your social life.
 While millions of people worldwide strive for personal change when the calendar starts over, what about our pets?
 Listed here are five new year’s resolutions to ensure your dog experiences his or her best year yet!

 Regardless of whether your dog is a healthy weight, most pets are not receiving enough exercise to maintain good health.
 Exercise is one of the most important and easiest things you can do to prolong your dog’s life.
 Set a goal for your pet to walk or run a predetermined number of minutes or miles each week.
-Not only will your dog be happier and healthier, but will likely exhibit fewer behavioral problems as well.
+Not only will your dog be happier and healthier, but it will likely exhibit fewer behavioral problems as well.
 A dog activity tracker can be a great way to encourage you to be more active with your dog.
 Real-time information on your dog’s overall activity will help you see the progress, and motivate you to stick to a plan.

 Spend More Quality Time with Loved Ones

 Your dog lives for interaction with the “pack,” which is a bummer for pets that spend the day home alone while loved ones are at work or school.
 Make 2020 your dog’s best year yet by devoting extra special quality time to your dog each week.
 Examples include an extra play session, a special car ride, or simply spending time together on the couch without the distraction of a phone or tablet.

 Does your dog have a bad habit that could negatively affect his or her health?
 Begging, counter surfing, and poor recall (i.e. coming when called) can all lead to health problems.
 Focus on correcting one bad habit this year for a happier and healthier pup.

 Socialization is key for a happy, healthy, and mentally stimulated (read: less likely to destroy the house!) dog.
 Set a goal for your dog to have a new interaction every week, whether that means meeting a new person, walking a new route, or making a new play date.